background

 In loan agreements and other lending documents, leverage ratios are one method for lenders to control risk and ensure the borrower does not take any high-risk action that places its capital at risk.

-For instance, lenders could set maximum limits for total leverage metric within their credit agreements.
+For instance, lenders could set maximum limits for total leverage metrics within their credit agreements.

 If the borrower breaches the agreement and the ratio exceeds the agreed-upon ceiling, the contract could treat that as a technical default, resulting in a monetary fine and/or the immediate repayment of the full original principal.

-In particular, senior lenders, such as corporate banks, tend to be more strict when negotiating lending terms with regard to the requirements that the borrower must abide by.
+In particular, senior lenders, such as corporate banks, tend to be more strict when negotiating lending terms regarding the requirements that the borrower must abide by.

-1. Maintenance Covenants: Maintenance covenants are defined as contractual agreements requiring the borrower to maintain compliance with certain credit metrics, with periodic testing performed at the end of each quarter.
-Oftentimes, the maintenance covenants are cash flow ratios, e.g. Total Debt-to-EBITDA cannot exceed 6.0x and Senior Debt-to-EBITDA cannot exceed 3.0x.
+• Maintenance Covenants ➝ Maintenance covenants are contractual agreements requiring the borrower to maintain compliance with certain credit metrics, with periodic testing performed at the end of each quarter.
+Often, the maintenance covenants are cash flow ratios, e.g. Total Debt-to-EBITDA cannot exceed 6.0x, and Senior Debt-to-EBITDA cannot exceed 3.0x.

-2. Incurrence Covenants: Lenders often also place restrictions meant to impede certain actions such as issuing dividends to shareholders or raising more debt beyond a certain level.
+• Incurrence Covenants ➝ Lenders often also place restrictions meant to impede certain actions, such as issuing dividends to shareholders or raising more debt beyond a certain level.
 For these so-called “incurrence” covenants, testing is done once “triggering events” occur to confirm that the borrower still complies with lending terms – e.g. issuing additional debt, debt-funded M&A, cash dividends to shareholders, share repurchases, etc.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.